keyeh/video-poker-hand-analysis-benchmarks/README.md

-# Video Poker Hand Analysis Benchmarks
+# Video Poker Hand Analysis Projects
-The goal of this project is to identify the fastest code for calculating the optimal discard strategy for a random video poker hand and payout table.
+The goal of this project is to find the fastest code for calculating the optimal discard strategy for a random video poker hand and payout table.

 Please create an issue or pull request if you know of projects that I missed.